jamestrimble/roommates/README.txt

+# Roommates

-An attempt at Irving's (1985) algorithm for stable roommates.
+An attempt at implementing Irving's (1985) algorithm for stable roommates.